Bridge closure a blow to cyclists, but could be a boon to skiers | CBC News

 "I think what has taken us aback is that we are hearing from staff that, no, that's not moving ahead, at least for the time being, while they assess the conditions on the bridge," he said.

-"Everyone when they get up on the bridge is happier.
-And losing the bridge for the winter period would be a diminishment, I think, of that happiness.
-And we don't want that to happen."
+"Everyone when they get up on the bridge is happier and losing the bridge for the winter period would be a diminishment, I think, of that happiness.."

 He said he'll be pushing staff to ensure they have a partner ready to groom the trail as soon as there's enough snow.